orientechnologies/orientdb-docs/Java-Traverse.md

 ### SQL Traverse

-The simplest method available in executing a travesal is to use the SQL [`TRAVERSE`](SQL-Traverse.md) command.
+The simplest method available in executing a traversal is to use the SQL [`TRAVERSE`](SQL-Traverse.md) command.

-For example, say that you have a `Movie` class and you want to retrieve all connected `from` and `to` records up to the fifth level in depeth.
+For example, say that you have a `Movie` class and you want to retrieve all connected `from` and `to` records up to the fifth level in depth.
 You might use something like this,

 ```java
 for (OIdentifiable id :